Town Internet @@@@@

 Child Friendly City, Unicef

-- Created in the 70s, to help rebalance the east of Paris regional development, the new town of Marne-la-Vallée has many means of communication: the A4 and A104, the RN36, the RER A and international train station of Chessy.
-The Roissy Charles de Gaulle is 30 minutes by highway.
+- Created in the 70s, in order to contribute to rebalancing east Parisian regional development, the new town of Marne-la-Vallée has many means of communication: the A4 motorway and A104, the RN36, the RER A and the international train station of Chessy.
+The Roissy Charles de Gaulle is located 30 minutes by motorway.

-- Its institutional structure is very fragmented (4 areas of development, intermunicipal 3, 26 towns, two public institutions of development) and development territorially very homogeneous.
+- Its institutional structure is very fragmented (4 areas of development, 3 intercommunal, 26 municipalities, two public planning) and its territorial inhomogeneous development.
 Thus the two main urban centers (Noisy-le-Grand and the Val d'Europe) are located at both ends of the territory.

-- In the mid-80s, the company Walt Disney Company seeks to develop its activities in the world, especially in Europe, putting into practice a new concept in real estate development related to amusement parks.
-Beyond an image strategy, it is to benefit from the capital gains generated by the presence of land in the park and the living partner.
-In this perspective, the site of Marne-la-Vallée, divided into four sectors, presented the advantages of proximity to the center of the Paris market and land availability.
-This is the heart of the 4th Sector Marne-la-Vallée Disney that took root at the same time as was the New Town Association (SAN) Gates Brie, to be called in 2001 SAN Val Europe.
+- In the mid-80s, the company Walt Disney Company seeks to develop its activities in the world, especially in Europe, putting into practice a new property development concept related to amusement parks.
+Beyond an image strategy, it is to benefit from more land value generated by the presence of the park and the associated lifestyle.
+In this perspective, the Marne-la-Vallée site, divided into four sectors, presented the advantages of the close of the Paris market pole and land availability.
+This is the heart of Sector IV of Marne-la-Vallée Disney that took root in the same time as was the Agglomeration New Union (SAN) Portes de la Brie, to be called in 2001 SAN Val Europe.

-- In this context, the city of Bailly-Romainvilliers has experienced rapid population and urban growth, from 371 inhabitants in 1 975 to 609 in 1990, 3,395 in 1999, 5,421 in 2006 and 5,690 in 2010, 6,555 in the first January 2013 (according to INSEE).
-This population is mainly characterized by its youth and vitality: 80% of the population is in fact less than 40 years, and nearly one in five residents is enrolled in kindergarten or primary school.
-In this development, the town is constantly changing to offer new services and facilities to the public in an evolutionary manner, allowing to always meet the needs of its population.
+- In this context, the city of Bailly-Romainvilliers has experienced rapid urban population growth, from 371 people in 1 975 to 609 in 1990, 3,395 in 1999, 5,421 in 2006 and 5,690 in 2010, 6,555 to 1 January 2013 (according to INSEE).
+This population is mainly characterized by its youth and dynamism: 80% of the population is in fact less than 40 years, and nearly one in five residents is enrolled in kindergarten or primary school.
+In this development, the town is constantly adapting by offering new services and facilities to the public in an evolutionary manner, allowing to always meet the needs of its population.

-- However, despite its evolution Bailly-Romainvilliers has retained its "soul" of the village.
-His attachment to his past and heritage are key elements of this phenomenon, with the existence of Hamlet Bailly.
+- However, despite its evolution, Bailly-Romainvilliers has kept its "soul" of the village.
+His attachment to its past and its heritage are major elements of this phenomenon, with the existence of the Hamlet of Bailly.

 - In the Middle Ages, Bailly was the village with a church, farms and a castle.
-Romainvilliers, whose name comes from the Latin Romanus (Roman) and Latin villa (the field), was a hamlet surrounded by fields.
+Romainvilliers, whose name comes from the Latin Romanus (Roman) and the Latin villa (the field), was a hamlet in the middle of the field.

-- In the 12th century, was a priory dependent on the County of Champagne.
-It was located at the center of a parish territory covered wood, original hamlet of Bailly.
+- In the twelfth century was a priory which depended on the Champagne County.
+It was located in the center of a parish territory covered with wood, causing the hamlet of Bailly.

-- Current research carried out by INRAP, led to the discovery of a primitive cemetery in which were recorded forty graves clustered around the grave at the bell.
+- Current research, conducted by INRAP, enabled the discovery of a primitive cemetery in which were identified forty graves grouped around the tomb to the bell.
 This cemetery defines a community facility, a hospice.

-- From 1172, the texts cite stately home of Bailly.
-The transformation of this building fortified manor place in 1250.
+- From 1172 texts cite the stately home of Bailly.
+The transformation of this building into fortified manor held in 1250.

-- In the 13th century, around 1280, the monks of the abbey of Saint Germain-des-Prés Bailly transfer to the seat of the parish Romainvilliers.
+- In the thirteenth century to 1280, the monks of the Abbey of Saint Germain des Pres Bailly transfer to the seat of the parish of Romainvilliers.
 The priory is located next to the church.
-Another priory was founded at a place called The Little Hermières.
+Another priory was founded at a place called Les Petites Hermières.

-- Bailly preserves the remains of a castle built in the 14th century, the capital of a fairly large manor which extended to Serris.
+- Bailly preserves the remains of an ancient castle built in the fourteenth century, capital of a fairly large manor that extended to Serris.

-- The old castle of the lords of Bailly, built on an embankment rectangular, surrounded by a moat and accessible by a bridge was destroyed.
-Only a few remaining vestiges (moat, dungeon, ancient walls...), the farm dungeon, farm houses of Valois and the hamlet located in the current street Poncelet.
+- The former castle of the lords of Bailly, built on a median rectangular, surrounded by moats and accessible by a bridge was destroyed.
+Only a few traces remain (moat, dungeon, ancient walls...), the Dungeon of the farm, the farm houses of Valois and the hamlet located in the current street Poncelet.

-- Until 1864 the seat of the municipality was Bailly whereabouts church, castle and large farms.
+- Until 1864 the seat of the county was Bailly where the church were, the castle and large farms.

-- Become simple agricultural village still retains Romainvilliers chapel devotion (Notre Dame).
-This modified chapel later became a farm called St. Blandin, the barn houses in the early 19th century the remains of a chapel of the same name.
-According to a general plan of 1883, there were also close the Farm Fields.
+- Became simple agricultural village, Romainvilliers retains a devotional chapel (Notre Dame).
+This modified chapel later became a farm called Saint-Blandin, whose barn houses in the early nineteenth century the remains of a chapel of the same name.
+According to a general plan of 1883 there were also near the Champs Farm.

-- In the early 20th century a road was built connecting Coulsdon to Paris and through Romainvilliers.
-With this new communication channel, the hamlet Romainvilliers developed.
-It built the Hall, which also served as a school, a large square and shops settled.
-Romainvilliers became the chief town of the commune and hamlet Bailly.
+- In the early twentieth century a road was built connecting Paris and Coulommiers through Romainvilliers.
+With this new communication channel, the hamlet of Romainvilliers developed.
+City Hall was built there which also served as a school, a large square and shops settled.
+Romainvilliers then became the capital of the municipality and a hamlet Bailly.

-- Now the hamlet Bailly consists essentially of two traditional farmhouses, Valois and Dungeon, as well as the church, the last vestige of the old priory.
+- Now the hamlet of Bailly consists essentially of two traditional farms, de Valois and the Dungeon, as well as the church, the last vestige of the old priory.

-- In the early 20th century a road through Romainvilliers was built between Coulsdon in Paris.
-With this new communication channel, the hamlet Romainvilliers develops.
-It builds the Town Hall, which also serves as a school and a great place.
-Shops settle.
-Romainvilliers became the chief town of the county, and Bailly, the hamlet.
+- In the early twentieth century a road through Romainvilliers between Coulommiers is built in Paris.
+With this new communication channel, the hamlet of Romainvilliers develops. there were built City Hall, which also serves as a school and a great place.
+Shops settled.
+Romainvilliers became the capital of the commune, and Bailly, the hamlet.